Blog Product Management10 Best Product Management Books for PMs in 2026

 Key lessons

 • Communication.
-Communication is one of the most important skills you need to develop.
+Communication is one of the most important things you need to focus on.
 Without it, you’re going to face major challenges in product management.

 • Prioritization.
 A good prioritization strategy is a must.
 You'll make costly mistakes if you leave things up to gut instincts.
 We’re big believers in this advice—that’s why we’ve built prioritization frameworks into Featurebase’s user feedback management platform.